makeabilitylab/physcomp/arduino/led-blink.md

 ## Use the built-in LED

-Finally, it's worth pointing out that Arduino has a built-in LED that's often useful for some quick debugging (*e.g.,* turn on the built-in LED to indicate some program state).
+Finally, the Arduino has a built-in LED (with an in-series resistor) that's often useful for some quick debugging (*e.g.,* turn on the built-in LED to indicate some program state).
 On the Arduino Uno and Leonardo, the built-in LED is on Pin 13.
 So, if you write `digitalWrite(13, HIGH);` in your code, the built-in LED will turn on.
+Because not all Arduino boards have the built-in LED at Pin 13, you can also use the constant `LED_BUILTIN`.

-The official [Arduino Blink example](http://www.arduino.cc/en/Tutorial/Blink) uses the built-in LED to demonstrate blinking.
+The official [Arduino Blink example](http://www.arduino.cc/en/Tutorial/Blink) uses the built-in LED and the constant `LED_BUILTIN` to demonstrate blinking.

+{% highlight C %}
+// the setup function runs once when you press reset or power the board void setup() {
+  // initialize digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
+}

+// the loop function runs over and over again forever void loop() {
+  digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) delay(1000);                       // wait for a second digitalWrite(LED_BUILTIN, LOW);    // turn the LED off by making the voltage LOW delay(1000);                       // wait for a second }
+{% endhighlight C %}

 You can access this example directly in the Arduino IDE:

 ![Screenshot of accessing the official Blink example directly from the Arduino IDE](assets/images/ArduinoIDE_FileMenuToBlinkExample.png)